Access Statement

 2.2.3 Financial Access

 The museum regularly reviews the admission fees and the cost of talks, walks and programming.
-Prices have remained low with many school visits delivered free of charge.
-Temporary outreach exhibitions are free.
-Admission to children is free to ensure affordability.
-The Friends of the Museum membership gives free access to the museum and discounted entry to events and the membership fee has only been increased once in recent years.
+Prices have remained low and admission to children is free to ensure affordability.
+The Friends of the Museum membership gives free access to the museum and discounted entry to events.

 2.2.4 Cultural Access